María Elena Durazo: Criminal justice reform

 Durazo authored Senate Bill 731, which expanded record clearance for over one million Californians.
 The bill provided automatic record clearance for arrests that did not result in convictions and allowed individuals with non-violent felony convictions to petition for record sealing.
 SB 731 was one of the broadest record clearance laws in the nation, aimed at reducing barriers to employment, housing, and civic participation for formerly incarcerated individuals.

 Housing

-Durazo voted against SB 79, a bill to boost apartment and commercial construction around major public transportation hubs.
+Durazo initially voted against SB 79, a bill to boost apartment and commercial construction around major public transportation hubs.
 Politico reported that, "Durazo argued SB 79 won’t solve the state’s housing affordability crisis because it doesn’t require developers to provide 'sufficient community benefits.'
 For example, she said, the bill should require project owners to set aside more units for low-income renters."
+After the bill was amended in the Assembly and came back to the State Senate, Durazo voted for SB 79.

 Committee assignments

-Durazo serves on multiple committees, including the Budget and Fiscal Review Committee, Health Committee, Housing Committee, Judiciary Committee, and Labor, Public Employment, and Retirement Committee.
+As of 2026, Durazo serves on multiple committees, including the Budget and Fiscal Review Committee, Health Committee, Housing Committee, Judiciary Committee, and Labor, Public Employment, and Retirement Committee.
 She is currently Chair of the Local Government Committee.

 Candidacy for Los Angeles County Supervisor

 In 2025, María Elena Durazo announced her candidacy for Los Angeles County Board of Supervisors, seeking to replace Hilda Solis in District 1.
+She won 60.6% of the vote and was elected as a supervisor without the need of a runoff.